DisnakeDev/disnake/CONTRIBUTING.md

         return self.request(Route("GET", "/channels/{channel_id}/pins", channel_id=channel_id))
 ```

 This is the basic model that all API request methods follow.
-Define the `Route`, provide the major parameters (in this example `channel_id`), then return a call to `self.request()`, and finally typehints.
+Define the `Route`, provide the major parameters (in this example `channel_id`), then return a call to `self.request()`.

-The `Response[]` part in this typehint is referring to `self.request`, as the important thing here is that `pins_from` is **not** a coroutine.
+The `Response[]` part in the typehint is referring to `self.request`, as the important thing here is that `pins_from` is **not** a coroutine.
 Rather, `pins_from` does preprocessing and `self.request` does the actual work.
 The result from `pins_from` is awaited by `disnake.abc.Messageable.pins`.

 The Route class is how all routes are processed internally.
-This, along with `self.request` makes it possible to properly handle all ratelimits, and rarely encounter 429s.
-This is why `channel_id` is provided as a kwarg to `Route`.
+Along with `self.request`, this makes it possible to properly handle all ratelimits.
+This is why `channel_id` is provided as a kwarg to `Route`, as it is considered a major parameter for ratelimit handling.

 #### Writing Documentation

-While a new feature can be useful, it requires documentation to be useful too.
+While a new feature can be useful, it requires documentation to be usable by everyone.
 When updating a class or method, we ask that you use
 [Sphinx directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-versionadded) in the docstring to note when it was added or updated, and what about it was updated.

 For example, here is the docstring for `pins()`: